Skip to main content

 Overview

 Are you experiencing issues with undelivered SMS messages showing up in the activity feed?
-The content of your message may be triggering the wireless carrier's junk message filters.
+The content of your message may be triggering wireless carriers' junk message filters.

-This article will provide best practices and dos/don'ts for sending SMS messages to avoid being filtered out by spam filters.
+This article provides best practices and dos/don'ts for sending SMS messages to avoid being filtered out by spam filters.

 Sharing Links or URLs

-While carriers generally don't share how to "beat" their filtering rules, based on recent testing and research, it appears carriers are blocking the delivery of most messages that contain both text and URLs (web addresses) in the same message.
-However, It is still possible if you want to share links or a website.
+While carriers generally don't share how to "beat" their filtering rules, based on recent testing and research, carriers are scrutinizing messages containing both text and URLs in the same message.
+However, it is still possible to share links effectively:

-• Include the entire URL in your message, including the protocol (http:// or https://)
+• Include complete URLs: Always include the entire URL in your message, including the protocol (http:// or https://).

-• Do not use link shorteners like bit.ly
+• Avoid link shorteners: Do not use link shorteners like bit.ly or tinyurl.com as these are frequently associated with spam.

 • Message 1: "It's Eric, your admissions counselor at Element University.
 I hope to see you at one of our upcoming admitted student events.
 Remember, I'm here to answer any questions you might have."